310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Keito %}
 Don’t ask me such a difficult question.
 “Like oneself” and “like a human” aren’t things you can calculate.
 They’re vague concepts.

-The majority of the world — in other words, oneself — will have to go through conflict after conflict until you find an answer that satisfies you.
+The majority of the world — in other words, oneself — will have to go through conflict after conflict until they find an answer that satisfies them.
 {% endbubble %}

 {% bubble Ritsu %}